moj-analytical-services/mojrap/README.md

 # RAP_code_library

 This repository is for For generalised functions for RAP.
 If there are any functions in your RAP that will be useful to other people, please use this space to share them.
-Every function should have documentation in the /man folder and any tests in the /test folder.

 # Contents